pcingola/SnpEff/src/docs/snpeff/build_db.md

 When building a database, SnpEff will try to check CDS sequences for all transcripts in the database when

-- building via GFT/GFF/RefSeq: A CDS sequences FASTA file is available.
+- building via GTF/GFF/RefSeq: A CDS sequences FASTA file is available.
 - building via GenBank file: CDS sequences are available within the GenBank file

 !!! info
-You can disable this check unsing command line option `-noCheckCds`
+    You can disable this check using command line option `-noCheckCds`

 FASTA cds file format: